 making your basket liner

 Now it’s time to sew a new basket liner.
 For this I used a thrifted linen skirt as my fabric.
 Side note, if you are not using the thrift store to buy fabric, you need to start ASAP, it’s a gold mine!
 Feel free to read my article on why and how to shop for fabric at the thrift store, the ultimate guide.
+Or see other ways I’ve used thrifted fabric: Make Your Own Linen Star Shaped Pillow with Tassels or How to Make Sweater Pumpkins.

 Cutting your fabric